 Like all characters, he’s been streamlined over the years and every writer, artist and editor has put a little spin on him.
 He’s been campy and a comedy figure, a dark and brooding engine of vengeance, a team player, a loner, a mentor, a detective… the variations have been all across the board, and it’s hard to name any as the one true Batman.
-While I’ve got a soft spot for many of the versions (and I’ll take Batman: The Animated Series as one of the most definitive), instead I figured we’d get some perspective by looking back at Batman #1 from Spring of 1940.
+While I’ve got a soft spot for many of the versions (and I’ll take Batman: The Animated Series as one of the most definitive), instead I figured we’d get some perspective by looking back at the very first Batman-titled comic, Batman #1 (1940).

 While he may have been created a year earlier and featured in Detective Comics, this is the first actual Batman-titled comic book.
 Over the course of his first year some changes had already been made.
 He gained the utility belt, the Batarang, and most importantly Robin, the Boy Wonder as his young sidekick.
 Batman #1 is also the first appearance of the Joker and The Cat, who would later go on to be known as Catwoman.

 There are several stories in the very first Batman comic, beginning with the Joker who plans to steal priceless gems and kill the owners.
 What’s so mad about that?
 He actually announces his plans to everyone on the radio before he commits each crime, and leaves his victims with a rictus grin.
 It takes two murders for the Batman to put down his pipe and decide that “the time is ripe” to act.
 Their initial confrontation ends with the Batman being knocked out by the villain, but after committing another murder the Joker is followed by Robin.
 Almost as if he’s practising for later years, the Joker bashes Robin over the head and ties him up, wanting to kill the Boy Wonder.
 The Batman races in, and… well, you get the idea.